Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: Each marker displays an infowindow when clicked.
   - **Pass/Fail**: Pass.

+    - Screenshot of the Hjälmsjön infowindow, clearly visible on the 'Lakes' map.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow1.jpg" alt="Screenshot of the Hjälmsjön infowindow on the lakes card map">
     </div><br>

+    - Screenshot of the Lake Immeln infowindow, clearly visible on the 'Lakes' map.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow2.jpg" alt="Screenshot of the Lake Immeln infowindow on the lakes card map">
     </div><br>

+    - Screenshot of the Hammarsjön infowindow, clearly visible on the 'Lakes' map.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow3.jpg" alt="Screenshot of the Hammarsjön infowindow on the lakes card map">